Norbornene

 Norbornene or norbornylene or norcamphene is a highly strained bridged cyclic hydrocarbon.
 It is a white solid with a pungent sour odor.
 The molecule consists of a cyclohexene ring with a methylene bridge between carbons 1 and 4.
 The molecule carries a double bond which induces significant ring strain and significant reactivity.

 Production

 Norbornene is made by a Diels–Alder reaction of cyclopentadiene and ethylene.
 Many substituted norbornenes can be prepared similarly.
 Related bicyclic compounds are norbornadiene, which has the same carbon skeleton but with two double bonds, and norbornane which is prepared by hydrogenation of norbornene.

 Reactions

 Norbornene undergoes an acid-catalyzed hydration reaction to form norborneol.
-This reaction was of great interest in the elucidation of the non-classical carbonion controversy.
+This reaction was of great interest in the elucidation of the non-classical carbocation controversy.

 Norbornene is used in the Catellani reaction and in norbornene-mediated meta-C−H activation.

 Certain substituted norbornenes undergo unusual substitution reactions owing to the generation of the 2-norbornyl cation.

+Being a strained ene, norbornenes react readily with thiols in the thiol-ene reaction to form thioethers.
+This makes norbornene-functionalized monomers ideal for polymerization with thiol-based monomers to form thiol-ene networks.